Occult macular dystrophy: Physiology

 The connection between these mutations and OMD is unclear, but cone density is significantly lower in patients with OMD compared to the general population.
 Use of adaptive optics to obtain high-resolution retinal images reveal abnormal changes in patients with OMD, including thinning of the foveal thickness and the outer nuclear layer and disruption of the IS/OS line and COST line.

 Diagnosis

 OMD returns negative results for a funduscopic inspection, fluorescein angiogram, and full-field electroretinogram (ERG), for both rod and cone components.
 The key to diagnosing this disorder is the multifocal ERG (mfERG), providing a single procedure for diagnosis.
 Onset is known to range from age 6 to 81, with about half of onsets occurring after age 65.

 Differential diagnosis

 A visual field test can differentiate between whether the reduced visual acuity is centered on the optic nerve or the fundus.

 Once a neurological problem has, therefore, been ruled out, the disorder's reduced visual acuity without visible fundus abnormalities may be misdiagnosed as optic neuritis, dominant optic atrophy, amblyopia, or nonorganic visual disorder.

 The combination of weak amplitudes in the mfERG with no visible fundus abnormalities then rules out other explanations.
-For example, OMD presents negative for a full-field ERG while retinitis pigmentosa presents abnormal.
+For example, patients with OMD have an abnormal mfERG but a normal full-field ERG while patients with retinitis pigmentosa have a markedly abnormal mfERG and also an abnormal full-field ERG.